rp-rs/rp-hal/README.md

 The RP2040 contains two Cortex-M0+ processors, which execute Thumb-2 encoded ARMv6-M instructions.
 There are no operating-specific features in the binaries produced - they are for 'bare-metal' systems.
-For compatibilty with other Arm code (e.g. as produced by GCC), Rust uses the *Arm Embedded-Application Binary Interface* standard or EABI.
+For compatibility with other Arm code (e.g. as produced by GCC), Rust uses the *Arm Embedded-Application Binary Interface* standard or EABI.
 Therefore, any Rust code for the RP2040 should be compiled with the target *`thumbv6m-none-eabi`*.